 Unless agreed otherwise, Bad Hersfeld in the Federal Republic of Germany is the sole place of jurisdiction.
-However, Restart is authorised to take action against the purchaser at any other general or particular place of jurisdiction.
+However, Bo Parts is authorised to take action against the purchaser at any other general or particular place of jurisdiction.

 The court of arbitration should be in Germany.